automatika-robotics/kompass/docs/navigation/control.md

 Local planning and control is essential for any mobile robot in real-world applications to deal with unexpected situations while tracking the global trajectory.

-Controller component used for path tracking and control around dynamic obstacles during navigation.
+Controller is used for path tracking and control around dynamic obstacles during navigation.

 ## Available Run Types
 Set from ControllerConfig class or directly from Controller 'run_type' property.